 No Influencers are created equal.
 Make sure you keep your product or service on top of your mind with your target audience in choosing an influencer.

 - Partner with influencers who are likely to buy your product.
 Ask yourself: Do they fit my brand personality?

 - Consider looking for someone with whom you can build a long working relationship.

 - Look for genuine engagement by analyzing comments.
-This will help you be aware of fake accounts who buy followers/likes.
+This will help you know about fake accounts that buy followers/likes.

 - Set KPIs to measure the success and results of your campaign

 Do you have experience working with Influencers?
-Comment below advice you may have!
+Comment below for advice you may have!